mjarkk/yarql/README.md

 Just a different approach to making graphql servers in Go

-# Work In Progress!

-I'm re-writing a lot of core components because i'm not happy with how the library works atm, [big changes coming soon](https://github.com/mjarkk/go-graphql/compare/v0.4.3..main).
-Because of this the README code might be incorrect, for the correct readme see the last release: [v0.4.3](https://github.com/mjarkk/go-graphql/tree/v0.4.3)

 ## Features

 - Easy to use and not much code required